masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
-Uniovi node-red and docker training sample
+Uniovi node-red and Docker training.
+This repo it's a Dockerfile to create a custom node-red including:
+ - Securize with a default credentials admin/undergorund
+ - With some libraries just installed: mongodb and dashboard
+ - With a simple sample flow

 ## Steps
 Follow the next steps to build an run your custom node-red container.